 Dry Needling vs Trigger Point Injections

 Researchers have studied trigger point injections using placebo saline and drug therapy.
-They have concluded that the only consistent factor is that the pain relief is from the stimulation of the needle used for the injection itself, rather than the drug or saline solution used.
-While the jury is probably still out on the effect of trigger point injections, it is perhaps fair to suggest that the mechanical needle stimulation of the trigger point without the use of a drug (dry needling) does have a positive effect upon hyperstimulated trigger points.
-If you are interested in dry needling, most of our PhysioWorks Physiotherapists are dry needle trained.
+They have concluded that the only consistent factor is that the pain relief is from the needle’s stimulation for the infusion itself, rather than the drug or saline solution used.
+While the jury is probably still out on the effect of trigger point injections, it is perhaps fair to suggest that the trigger point’s mechanical needle stimulation without the use of a drug (dry needling) does have a positive effect upon hyperstimulated trigger points.
+If you are interested in dry needling, most of our PhysioWorks physiotherapists are dry needle trained.